dmason-mlb/mcp-atlassian/tests/e2e/README.md

 4. **Press ENTER** in the terminal when ready

-5. **Authentication saved** to `storageState.json` for all tests
+5. **Authentication saved** to `storageState.json` for all visual tests

 The authentication state persists across test runs.
-Re-run `npm run auth` if you encounter login redirects.
+Re-run `npm run auth` if you encounter login redirects during visual tests.

 ## Environment Configuration